365businessdev/docs/docs/en-us/365-business-pdf/get-started.md

 There are no costs for you and the trial period ends automatically.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>How it's done</strong> Learn more about the for the 365 business API and start your free and non-binding test phase.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i>
+    <strong>Info</strong> Learn more about the for the 365 business API and start your free and non-binding test phase.
 </div>

 ### What are the costs of use?